d3crypt3d/ruby_design_patterns/README.md

 ---
 ### ITERATOR
 **The Iterator Pattern** provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation.

+---
+### COMPOSITE
+**The Composite Pattern** allows you to compose objects into tree structures to represent part-whole hierarchies.
+Composite lets clients treat individual objects and compositions of objects uniformly.